ilyasergey/YSC2229/source/week-01b_correctness.rst

 its pre/postconditions), thus, keeping the computation "on track" towards the correct outcome.

-Does it mean that the function is correct with respect to its invariant?
+Does this mean that the function is correct with respect to its invariant?
 Unfortunately, even though adding intermediate assertions gave us stronger confidence in this, the only tool we have at our disposal are still only tests.
-In order to gain the full confidence in the function's correctness, we would have to use a tool, such as Coq.
+In order to gain the full confidence in the function's correctness, we would have to use a tool, such as `Coq<https://coq.inria.fr/>`_.
 Having pre-/postconditions would also be very helpful in that case, as they would specify precisely the induction hypothesis for our correctness proof.
 However, those techniques are explained in a course on Functional Programming and Proving, and we will not be covering them here.

 .. _exercise-find-min2: